kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 ### §91.851   Definitions.

-For the purposes of §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.851   Definitions.|§91.851]] through 91.877 of this subpart:
+For the purposes of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.851   Definitions.|§§91.851]] through 91.877 of this subpart:

 *Chapter 4 noise level* means a noise level at or below the maximum noise level prescribed in Chapter 4, Paragraph 4.4, Maximum Noise Levels, of the International Civil Aviation Organization (ICAO) Annex 16, Volume I, Amendment 7, effective March 21, 2002.
 The Director of the Federal Register in accordance with 5 U.S.C.
 552(a) and 1 CFR part 51 approved the incorporation by reference of this document, which can be obtained from the International Civil Aviation Organization (ICAO), Document Sales Unit, 999 University Street, Montreal, Quebec H3C 5H7, Canada.
 Also, you may obtain documents on the Internet at *http://www.ICAO.int/eshop/index.cfm.* Copies may be reviewed at the U.S. Department of Transportation, Docket Operations, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue, SE., Washington, DC 20590 or at the National Archives and Records Administration (NARA).
 For information on the availability of this material at NARA, call 202-741-6030, or go to: *http://www.archives.gov/federal\_\_register/code\_\_of\_\_federal\_\_regulations/ibr\_\_locations.html.*